top of page

 FAITH

-Faith has just completed her secondary studies in school in Kisii, her family rural home in Kenya.
+Faith completed her secondary studies in school in Kisii, in 2025 sponsored by Alfajiri As her family situation in Nairobi had been unstable, Alfajiri supported Faith to stay with her grandfather in her family rural home in Kisii Kenya.
 There she stayed with her grandfather to concentrate on her studies.
-Faith came to Alfajiri for assistance while living in Nairobi in a straightened situation.
-She had no chance to escape the cycle of poverty while living in the slums of Nairobi.
+She had no chance to escape the cycle of poverty while living in the slums of Nairobi so she stayed with her grandfather to concentrate on her studie3s.

-Faith has always been the mainstay of her family as the first born, inspiring and caring for her brother and small sisters.
-An intelligent and forthright girl with many capabilities she is now seeking tertiary education in nursing or education.
-Despite her background, she is the first in her family to have the opportunity to enter university with a score of B- which is a great achievement.
+With a new private sponsor through Alfajiri, to whom Faith is very grateful, she is the first in her family to have the opportunity to enter university with a score of B- which is a great achievement.

 YUSUF

-Yusuf has a great talent as a painter and is now professional and sophisticated in his work.
-He is an exhibiting artist, represented in collections both local and international and has discovered a gift for teaching where he has assisted Alfajiri facilitators to conduct workshops in schools and prisons.
+Yusuf has a great talent as a painter and after a long mentorship and connections through Alfajiri, is now professional and sophisticated in his work.
+He is an exhibiting artist, represented in collections both local and international and has discovered a gift for teaching, assisting Alfajiri facilitators to conduct workshops in schools and prisons.
 Most recently his work, part of a series titled Displacement was collected by the Mayor of Paris in France.
 He has also had his large work of the aftermath of the Kenyan Floods, purchased by an American representative of the UN.

 PATRICK